Reese Witherspoon’s Skincare Routine Revealed

 Ten years ago, Reese Witherspoon was seen in a canary yellow knee-length strapless dress designed by Olivier Theyskens.
 Interestingly, just like her style, the actress’ face hasn’t changed much over the past 10 years.

-Reese Witherspoon didn’t present the award alone at this year’s ceremony, as her Big Little Lies co-star Nicole Kidman was there to help her out, according to the Daily Mail.
-As Witherspoon and Kidman celebrated the premiere of their new series Big Little Lies in February, the two actresses showed that in addition to being co-stars, they’re also close pals now.
+Reese Witherspoon didn’t present the award alone at this year’s ceremony as her Big Little Lies co-star, Nicole Kidman, was there to help her out, according to the Daily Mail.
+As Witherspoon and Kidman celebrated the premiere of their new series, Big Little Lies, in February, the two actresses showed that in addition to being co-stars, they’re also close pals now.

 Reese Witherspoon and Kidman were practically inseparable on the red carpet at the golden globes.
 Holding hands and cracking girly jokes, the two actresses showed the media that they’re more than just co-stars.